mohammadJaliliTorkamani/Face-Emotions-Detector/README.md

 <br/>

 ## Training face detector
-First of all, extract **Datasets.zip** into the main project directory, then follow thes steps:
+Extract **Datasets.zip** into the main project directory, then follow the instruction step by step:

 ### step 1 - Collecting Dataset
-First of all, You need to use the cascade classifier method to detect human faces.
-You can find a variety of datasets on the internet for face detection.
+You can find a variety of face datasets on the internet.
 Look at [here](http://vision.ucsd.edu/content/yale-face-database) or [here](http://vision.ucsd.edu/content/extended-yale-face-database-b-b) for instance and download a suitable dataset.
 You can use the cropped faces for positive examples. (the cropped faces are either available in the datasets, or you need to extract them using bounding boxes and resize them for training).

 ### step 2 - Creating training data files
 You need to create postives.txt and negatives.txt files using the commands below: